Ousseni Bouda: Professional career

 On January 6, 2022, Bouda was announced as one of the eight members of the 2022 Generation Adidas class ahead of the 2022 MLS SuperDraft.
 Five days later, he was chosen by the San Jose Earthquakes as their first and the eighth overall selection in the MLS SuperDraft.
 Bouda made his professional debut on March 5th, 2022, as a substitute in San Jose's draw with the Columbus Crew.
 Bouda made his first professional start and scored his first professional goal on April 19, 2022, in San Jose's 5–0 victory over Bay Cities FC in the Third Round of the 2022 U.S. Open Cup.
 Bouda also played three matches with San Jose Earthquakes II in MLS Next Pro during the 2022 season, scoring 2 goals.

 In the 2023 season Bouda would make the most MLS appearances of his career, appearing 15 times for the Earthquakes during the regular season.
 Bouda would once again see time with San Jose's second team, appearing in 8 matches and scoring 7 goals during the 2023 MLS Next Pro regular season, helping propel them to the MLS Next Pro playoffs for the first time.
 Bouda started and scored in Earthquakes II's first ever playoff victory, a 2–0 win away to St. Louis City SC 2 in the Western Conference quarter-finals.

 Bouda scored the game-winning goal for the Earthquakes in their 2024 U.S. Open Cup Round of 32 match against Oakland Roots SC on May 7th, 2024.

 On June 28, 2024, Bouda moved on loan to USL Championship side Monterey Bay FC for the remainder of their 2024 season, with San Jose retaining the right to recall him at any time before the set completion of the loan deal.
 Bouda made his debut with Monterey Bay on June 29th, 2024, as a substitute in the 66th minute in a 1–0 loss away to Colorado Springs Switchbacks.
 The following week Bouda had his first start with Monterey Bay away to Pittsburgh Riverhounds SC.
 He scored the 91st minute game winner in the 1–0 away result, the goal his first for the club.
 Bouda was recalled to the Earthquakes on July 20, 2024, ahead of San Jose's match away to Minnesota United FC.

 International career

 Bouda is a member of the Burkina Faso senior national team.
-Bouda received his first call up in June 2022, making his senior team debut as a 63rd minute substitute on June 7th, 2022 in a 2023 Africa Cup of Nations qualification match away to Eswatini.
+Bouda received his first call up in June 2022, making his senior team debut as a 63rd-minute substitute on June 7th, 2022 in a 2023 Africa Cup of Nations qualification match away to Eswatini.
 Bouda scored his first international goal on March 22, 2024, the lone goal in a 2–1 friendly loss to Libya.

 He also appeared with the Burkina Faso U-20 team in 2019.

+Personal life

+Bouda obtained his U.S. Green Card in 2023.
+He is a Muslim from the Mossi and Bissa ethnic groups, and he speaks Mossi, French, and English.